corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/api/api-crypto.md

 import java.util.Set;

 /**
- * A tree data structure that enables the representation of composite public keys, which are used to represent
- * the signing requirements for multi-signature scenarios.
-A composite key is a list
- * of leaf keys and their contributing weight, and each leaf can be a conventional single key or a composite key.
- * Keys contribute their weight to the total if they are matched by the signature.
- * <p>
  * For complex scenarios, such as <em>"Both Alice and Bob need to sign to consume a state S"</em>, we can represent
  * the requirement by creating a tree with a root {@link CompositeKey}, and <code>Alice</code> and <code>Bob</code> as children.
  * The root node would specify <strong>weights</strong> for each of its children and a <strong>threshold</strong> –